Healthdirect Free Australian health advice you can count on.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-Your doctor may suggest removing the cyst if it:
+Your doctor may recommend you have your cyst removed if it:

 • may be cancerous

-Non-cancerous cysts are usually removed by laparoscopy (keyhole surgery).
-Before menopause, your surgeon will usually try to remove just the cyst and not your whole ovary.
-Even if your ovary needs to be removed, your fertility and hormones are usually not affected, as you still have a second ovary.
+If you have not gone through menopause, your surgeon will usually try to remove just the cyst and not your whole ovary.
+Even if your ovary needs to be removed, your fertility and hormones are usually not affected, if you still have a second ovary.
+If you have already gone through menopause, your doctor may recommend removing your ovary and fallopian tube with the cyst.

 Learn more here about the development and quality assurance of healthdirect content.